-WII.
-Every Camp Commander should receive and is required to have by the Constitution, Rules and Regulations, a Commission.
-This Form-33-must be furnished by every Division Commander and Division Secretary to Camp Commanders.
+Every Camp Commander should receive and is g Commission.
+This Form-33-must be furnished by every Division Commander and Division Secretary to Camp Commanders

 INSTALLATION REPORTS.

 VIII.
 Division Commanders will see that all Camps report their newly installed Officers and Staff to Division Headquarters.
 This should be done without further delay and all Camps officers should be complete at Division Headquarters.